deltaDAO/mvg-portal/content/pages/privacy/en.md

 - **Exoscale** servers located in Frankfurt, Germany.
 Akenes SAE (hereafter Exoscale) is headquartered in Boulevard de Grancy 19A, 1006 – Lausanne, Switzerland.
 - **OVH Cloud** servers located in Germany, France and Poland.
 OVH GmbH is headquartered in Oskar-Jäger-Str.
 173/K6, 50825 Cologne.

-Our cooperation with Exoscale and OVH GmbH is based on a Data Processing Agreement (DPA).
+DeltaDAO's cooperation with Exoscale and OVH GmbH is based on a Data Processing Agreement (DPA).

 - Here you can find Exoscale&#39;s current [**DPA** &#8599;](https://www.exoscale.com/dpa/).
 - Here you can find OVH GmbH&#39;s current [**DPA** &#8599;](https://storage.gra.cloud.ovh.net/v1/AUTH_325716a587c64897acbef9a4a4726e38/contracts/231417d-OVH_Data_Protection_Agreement-DE-7.3.pdf).